 There’s also the possibility that Maserati will continue using its 3.8-litre twin-turbo V8, which has recently found homes in the company’s Ghibli, Levante and Quattroporte Trofeo models.
 The unit itself is related to the engine found in Ferrari’s Portofino and Roma, but emissions regulations could make the V6 the favoured option for the GranTurismo.

 More radically, and unlike all of the GranTurismo’s traditional rivals to date, it will also be offered with pure electric power.
 Set to be branded Folgore, the battery-powered coupe will make use of a three-motor powertrain, with one motor mounted on the front axle and two on the rear to make the car all-wheel drive.

 That’ll likely also bring torque vectoring tech to the model, while Maserati also touted an 800v electrical architecture which would allow ultra-fast charging.
 It is also claimed that the electric GranTurismo will have “more than 50 per cent more power” than the previous V8-powered GranTurismo, meaning a power output of around 680bhp.

 If that figure is correct, it would likely make the electric GranTurismo the fastest-accelerating version.
 Maserati has also said that the EV will be relatively lightweight, while the electric motors and battery pack will have a minimal impact on interior space and boot capacity.

-A long driving range and quick charge times were also promised, but we’re yet to receive figures to back up those claims.
-To be competitive in its class, though, the new GranTurismo will need to cover around 300 miles between trips to the plug and be able to take on an 80 percent charge in around 20 minutes when connected to a DC rapid charger.
+A long driving range and quick charge times have also been promised, but we’re yet to see figures to back up those claims.
+To be considered a ‘GT’ it would need to be capable of around 300 miles on a charge.